wizard04wsu/Class/README.md

 JavaScript Class Implementation
 =====

 This implementation still works in IE 11.
-Subclasses are created using a class's `extend()` method.
+Subclasses are created using a class' `extend()` method.

 =====